[Last Updated: 2023/09/15]

 Font Related Issues

 - It is crucial that all users within a project have the exact same fonts installed on their computers in accordance with those used in the document.
 Make sure every user in the project uses fonts from the same source.
-If the users don’t have the same fonts activated or installed, it can cause issues with TextBlock tags being placed back into the document which leads to them having to be redone.
+If the users don’t have the same fonts activated or installed, it can cause issues with Textblock tags being placed back into the document which leads to them having to be redone.

 - Avoid using glyph variants in your writing, this can cause certain glyphs to be converted incorrectly leading to some words appearing with a mix of capital and lowercase letters.